-It’s summer and Amity Island, New England, is awash with tourists.
-Police chief Martin Brody (Roy Scheider), having recently moved to the island from New York receives a phone call one morning telling him that the remains of a young woman have been found on a local beach.
+It’s summer, and Amity Island is awash with tourists.
+Police chief Martin Brody (Roy Scheider), having recently moved to the island from New York receives a phone call telling him that the remains of a young woman have been found on a local beach.

-Along with Brody and young marine biologist Matt Hooper (Richard Dreyfuss) the famous trio set out together on a seafaring mission to save the community…but will their combined forces be enough to take down the most dangerous shark the world has ever known?
+Along with Brody and young oceanographer Matt Hooper (Richard Dreyfuss) the famous trio set out together on a seafaring mission to save the community.
+But will their combined forces be enough to take down the most dangerous shark the world has ever known?

 Direct characterisation: stating explicitly who a character is either through description or commentary e.g. ‘Martin Brody, the police chief of Amity Island is quick thinking and proactive.’

-To give an example, a short time after Brody discovers the first victim on the beach, he files out a report and then goes to a local hardware and sporting goods shop for supplies:
+To give an example, a short time after Brody discovers the first victim on the beach, he files out a report and then goes to a local hardware shop for supplies: